 I failed to build a career as a news journalist.
 I failed to hold down a well-paying contract with a magazine I read.
 I failed to turn a well-paying freelance job into a profitable permanent job.

 Worst of all, I failed to write and publish a book before I was 30 (a life-long goal).
+It's tough to get over these common writing mistakes.

 On good days, I felt restless, and on bad days I felt depressed by my lack of progress.